St Mary’s College Primary provides an outstanding opportunity for boys in Years 5 and 6 to immerse themselves in College life.

 Our Primary is unique in its affiliation with the Secondary on the same campus.
-This enables the Primary students to enjoy many advantages that range from the instruction of specialist teachers in Key Learning areas of Japanese, Music, Digital Technology, Design Technology (Food Technology, Wood Technology), Visual Art and Drama, as well as the use of modern facilities such as sporting facilities, science laboratories and the College library.
+This enables the Primary students to enjoy many advantages that range from the instruction of specialist teachers in key learning areas of Japanese, Music, Digital Technology, Design Technology (Food Technology, Wood Technology), STEM, Visual Art and Drama, as well as the use of modern facilities such as sporting facilities, science laboratories and the College library.
 Importantly, the Primary boys enjoy the mentoring and role modelling of senior students who take a proactive role in student leadership.
 A vertical pastoral system means the boys have contact and support from students and teachers at all levels of the College.
-House groups meet weekly, with mentor groups meeting daily.
+House groups meet weekly and mentor groups meeting three times per week.
 This affiliation also affords a smooth and anxiety free transition into the Secondary in Year 7.

-Core subjects taught in the Primary years include English, Mathematics, Religious Education, Physical Education and Health and HASS (History, Geography, Economics & Business and Civics & Citizenship).
-These stand alongside the enrichment program of Flexi Lessons which the boys enjoy on a Term rotational basis in the secondary facilities each Wednesday afternoon.
+Core subjects taught in the Primary years include English, Mathematics, Religious Education, Physical Education and Health and HASS (History, Geography, Economics and Business and Civics and Citizenship).
+These stand alongside the enrichment program of Flex Lessons which the boys enjoy on a term rotational basis in the secondary facilities each Wednesday afternoon.
 These subjects include Digital and Design Technology, Food Technology, Visual Art, Drama and Science.

 There are also a variety of co-curricular opportunities offered to the boys that enhance and bring to life the classroom programs including: